bloomreach/jackrabbit/README-Bloomreach.md

    1. There are about 25 changes total -- just do the grunt work.

 # Release new Hippo Jackrabbit
+Note below steps are from Pulsar slack channel, they did not work for me

 1. mvn versions:set -DnewVersion=2.20.X-hX -DgenerateBackupPoms=false
 1. mvn clean deploy
 1. git tag jackrabbit-2.20.X-h1